Skip to Main Content

 Morning:

-We will check out of our hotel and transfer to Idanha-a-Velha (approx. 1 h) to start our hike of 12 km that will last about 3 hours.
+We will check out of our hotel and ride on the motorcoach to Idanha-a-Velha to start our hike.
 Once known as Egitânia, this small village was an important Roman city, and its history still whispers from every corner.
 The Roman walls, the cathedral ruins, and the beautifully preserved Manor House tell stories spanning more than two thousand years.
 Surrounded by golden plains, Idanha-a-Velha offers a rare kind of peace.
 There are no crowds here — only a profound sense of place.
-We will be visiting it with our hiking expert first and then start the hike moving from the low-lying Ponsul river plains and olive and cork-oak groves to the higher, granite-dominated slopes of Monsanto with continuous opportunities for photography.
+We will visit it with our hiking expert first, then start the hike moving from the low-lying Ponsul river plains and olive and cork-oak groves to the higher, granite-dominated slopes of Monsanto with continuous opportunities for photography.
 Monsanto is one of the country’s most extraordinary villages.
 Known as “the most Portuguese village in Portugal,” it captivates visitors with its dramatic landscape, where enormous boulders shape streets, houses, and daily life.
 Our visit will start with a walk through its steep cobbled streets, passing stone houses built between and beneath massive rocks.
 Many doors, roofs, and walls are formed by natural granite, creating a setting unlike anywhere else in Europe.
-At the top we will follow the path to the Castle, a medieval fortress offering breathtaking panoramic views over the surrounding plains and into Spain on clear days.
+At the top, we will follow the path to the Castle, a medieval fortress offering breathtaking panoramic views over the surrounding plains and into Spain on clear days.
 Along the way, we will explore historic landmarks such as the Romanesque Chapel of São Miguel or the Clock Tower.
-In 2021 a team shooting the series “Game of Thrones” was in Monsanto for about one month and in 2022 “House of the Dragon” premiered worldwide.
+In 2021, a team shooting the series “Game of Thrones” was in Monsanto for about one month and in 2022, “House of the Dragon” premiered worldwide.

 Lunch:

-We will enjoy a picnic lunch along the trail.
+We will enjoy a sack lunch along the trail.

 Afternoon: